Key Takeaways

 Reputational Damages

-Organizations need to face reputational damages due to loss of trust and customer confidence when targeted through WhatsApp scams which involve fake payments and data breaches.
+Organizations face reputational damage due to the loss of trust and customer confidence resulting from targeted WhatsApp scams that involve fake payments and data breaches.

 Real-Life Example of WhatsApp Scams in 2025